ZeroXVM/Password-Generator/README.md

 ### For Linux users
 Just type `apt install xclip` in the terminal.
 If you're not using apt, replace it with what package manager you're using.
 Then you're done, if you haven't downloaded the source but downloaded the prebuilt app, type `./root` to run it.
 ### For Windows users
+Do not install the prebuilt app, it's only there for Linux users.
+Instead, install the source.
 Currently, since this is a Linux based application, you should install [Cygwin](https://www.cygwin.com).
 Afterwards, you should just install the G++ package so that you can actually compile this to run it.
 You also require XCLIP.
 It's a library for copying and pasting to the clipboard.
 Once you have managed to install those two libraries, add Cygwin's bin directory to PATH.